 top of page

-Joseph Lenn
+Chef Joseph Lenn

 JOSEPH LENN Chef + Owner

 Joseph found his way into the kitchen primarily due to his curiosity.
 He recalls that one of his first cooking lessons from his mother was simply put, “just don’t burn them.”
 His interest in cooking heightened after high school while working at Butler & Bailey Market in Knoxville.
-Quality ingredients from the market led to cooking for friends and family after work, and it was the enjoyment of these gatherings that led him to the decision to attend culinary school.
+Quality ingredients from the market led him to cook for friends and family after work, and it was the enjoyment of these gatherings that led him to the decision to attend culinary school.

 Joseph left East Tennessee in 1999 to attend Johnson and Wales University in Charleston, SC.
 His professional cooking career began following his first year of culinary school, when he accepted an internship under Chef John Fleer at Blackberry Farm.
 During his second year at JWU, Joseph began working for Chef Robert Carter at Charleston’s Peninsula Grill, where he remained for three years.
 While there, he cooked alongside Sean Brock, who invited him to be on the opening team at The Hermitage Hotel’s Capitol Grill in Nashville, TN, which he happily accepted.